What Cameras Are In My Current Rotation

 GoPro Hero 10Underwater video

-Fuji Discovery 1000Easy travel film
+Fuji Discovery 1000Easy automatic film

 Konica FT-MotorManual film, landscapes, scenery

-Canon Powershot SX150Better digital photos
+Canon Powershot SX150High quality digital photos

 While my collection of cameras includes well over a dozen, these are the cameras that I actually use on a regular basis!